 Established funding for both Technology Security Oversight Services and Cloud Based Services Oversight (refer to Title 2.2, Chapter 20.1 of the Code of Virginia).

-§2.2-2009(C) "In addition to coordinating security audits as provided in subdivision B 1, the CIO shall conduct an annual comprehensive review of cybersecurity policies of every executive branch agency, with a particular focus on any breaches in information technology that occurred in the reviewable year and any steps taken by agencies to strengthen cybersecurity measures.
+§ 2.2-2009(C) states "[i]n addition to coordinating security audits as provided in subdivision B 1, the CIO shall conduct an annual comprehensive review of cybersecurity policies of every executive branch agency, with a particular focus on any breaches in information technology that occurred in the reviewable year and any steps taken by agencies to strengthen cybersecurity measures.
 Upon completion of the annual review, the CIO shall issue a report of his findings to the Chairmen of the House Committee on Appropriations and the Senate Committee on Finance.
 Such report shall not contain technical information deemed by the CIO to be security sensitive or information that would expose security vulnerabilities."

-The CIO has given VITA's Commonwealth Security and Risk Management (CSRM) Division responsibility for developing the security-related policies, standards and guidelines, implementing them and providing governance processes and audits to ensure agency compliance.
+The CIO has given VITA's Commonwealth Security and Risk Management (CSRM) Division the responsibility for developing security-related policies, standards and guidelines, implementing them and providing governance processes and audits to ensure agency compliance.
 VITA's Project Management Division (PMD) and Supply Chain Management Division (SCM) and other VITA divisions participate in various oversight and governance capacities to assist CSRM in fulfilling VITA's statutory security obligations.